SavinaRoja/SavinaRoja.github.io/_posts/2015-11-18-haskell-meets-the-central-dogma.md

 complementRNA s = map complementRNABase s
 {% endhighlight%}

-These examples leverage pattern matching on their input, we also have the option of writing it with guards, but I tend to prefer guards when there is a bit more logic to perform than just pattern matching.
-Here's `complementDNABase` using guards just to show how it might be done:
+These examples leverage pattern matching on their input.
+Note that we also have the option of writing it with guards but I don't favor guards for mere pattern matching.
+Regardless, here's `complementDNABase` using guards just to demonstrate:

 {% highlight haskell %}
 complementDNABase :: DNABase -> DNABase